weareblahs/WSAUtilities/README.md

 **ScreenshotDT**: Same as `Screenshot` but outputs date and time (Default format in batch file: DDMMYYYY HHMMSS.
 You can change it.)

+## UpdateWSA
+Checks for updates of Windows Subsystem for Android.

 ## TODO: Fixes and Improvements
  - Turn Windows Features On or Off in batch script (WSAInstall)
  - curl: https://store.rg-adguard.net/api/GetFiles (POST?) and get MSIX URL.
 Currently guiding users who uses this script to copy the link from https://store.rg-adguard.net/.
 (WSAInstall)